 In 1956 a modern art collection was initiated, which exhibits secular works by such 19th and 20th-century artists as Renoir, Seurat, Van Gogh, Rouault, Matisse, and Picasso.
-In 1973 the Vatican opened its first museum of contemporary art, including the work of both European and U.S. artists, housed in 65 galleries in the Vatican Palace.

-St Peter's Basilica - It is thanks to Peter, the first Apostle and the first Pope and leader of the Church, that the most important basilica in the Christian world, the St. Peter's Basilica, was built in Rome.
-Peter was given his name by Jesus because he was destined to be the foundation "stone" (in Italian "Pietra") on which the church would be built.
-He was certainly one of the most enterprising of the Apostles...
+In 1973 the Vatican opened its first museum of contemporary art, including the work of both European and U.S. artists, housed in 65 galleries in the Vatican Palace. http://mv.vatican.va/3 EN/pages/MV Home.html his name by Jesus because he was destined to be the foundation "stone" (in Italian "Pietra") on which the church would be built.
+He was certainly one of the most enterprising of the Apostles to say the least.
 He was imprisoned, and then miraculously released, following which he left Jerusalem and headed for Rome, the "Capital of the World", which was the center of the immense Roman Empire at that time.
 Here, he became bishop and then reigned as the first Pope for 25 years.